R7rainz/R7rainz/README.md

    - Styled with TailwindCSS for a modern, responsive design.
    - Integrates advanced AI capabilities for smart note organization.

-3. **[Coming Soon] FootballTacticAI**
+3. **🚀 CodeQuest Lite**
-   - A passion project combining my love for football and AI.
+   - A dedicated coding challenge tracker for programmers.
-   - Analyzes football matches and suggests tactical improvements.
+   - Helps users organize, track, and analyze their coding journey.
+   - Features tagging, search, and detailed progress tracking.
-   - Stay tuned for the release!
+   - Stay tuned for upcoming enhancements! 🚀

 ## 📊 GitHub Stats